metno/edr-profile/forecast-timeseries/profile_weather_forecast_timeseries.md

 #### /collections/data_queries

-- A: Data queries on the collection level is not supported.
+- A: Only point data queries is supported.

-#### /collections/<collectionid>/instances/<instanceid>/data_queries

-- A: Each collection support only one type of vertical levels(meter, model level, pressure).
+- B: Each collection support only one type of vertical levels(meter, model level, pressure).
 This vertical level is described in the /collection....
 Specify z parameter in this vertical level type.